 Visnja and her family moved back to the Yarra Valley in April 2011.
 Having reconnected with Mark Holden during a charity event in Adelaide, she made several live appearances on his spots on ABC radio.

 In 2012 new opportunities arose that included teaching piano and vocals to students of Upper Yarra High and Little Yarra Steiner School.
 Visnja also had a great opportunity to perform at the Tanks Arts Centre in Cairns - combining a beautiful entertainment opportunity with a tropical Queensland holiday for the family.

-After numerous holidays in the Far North of Queensland, Visnja and her family relocated to the lovely Port Douglas in 2014.
+After numerous holidays in Port Douglas, Visnja and her family relocated their in 2014.

 From 2015, Visnja continues to perform in natural settings like the beach and river valleys in her new tropical home.
 She recorded her first music video with talented film maker Gabriella Ferro.
 This video made the finals of the Port Shorts Film Festival in 2015.